arnoldlambisia/DENV_Phylo/README.md

 ##Pipeline

-The pipeline has four key stages:
+The pipeline has four key processes:

 1. Data cleanup using ([r-base](https://www.r-project.org/))